valtimo-platform/valtimo-documentation/extending-valtimo/dashboard/custom-data-source.md

 ### Data source specification

-First, a data source specification using the `@WidgetDataSource` annotation needs to be created.
+Data source specifications can be created using the `@WidgetDataSource` on a method in a Spring bean.
 Below is an example data source:

 ```kotlin
 @Component